Malo Solomona: Background

 Solomona was born in Auckland, New Zealand.
 He is of Samoan and Maori descent.

 Early years

-Solomona attended Mt Albert Grammar School, and first played rugby league for the Richmond Rovers club.
+Solomona attended Mt Albert Grammar School, and played rugby league for the Richmond Rovers club.

 Between 2005 and 2006 Solomona spent time in Townsville, as part of the North Queensland Cowboys development squad.

 He then returned to the Auckland Rugby League competition and also played for the Auckland Lions at Bartercard Cup level before being signed by the New Zealand Warriors.

 He is a cousin of Superleague player David Solomona and Se'e Solomona is his uncle.

 Warriors

 After signing for the Warriors he played for the Auckland Lions in the NSWRL Premier League where he scored 15 tries in 21 matches in the 2007 season.

 In 2008 he played for both the Auckland Vulcans in the NSW Cup, and the Junior Warriors in the Toyota Cup.
 In Round 16 he made his National Rugby League debut on 29 June 2008 against the Wests Tigers at Leichhardt Oval.
 In only his third first-class game he scored a hat-trick of tries against the Canterbury-Bankstown Bulldogs at ANZ Stadium, Sydney on 19 July 2008.